Searching for Scholarships: Finding Ways to Pay for College

 Finding free money for college will take some investigation on your part, but thanks to the internet and other resources that we will cover here you can find your solution.
 But you must have a game plan.
 You can’t control how many scholarships you will be awarded, but you can control how many you apply for.

 Work with your student to set a realistic goal of applying for at least 6 to 8 scholarships that are a good match.
-Refer to this blog as a guide of places to get started in the search.
+This helps to set them up for success without pushing them too hard, or risking scholarship-application burnout.

 Start Local

-When beginning your scholarship search start locally.
-By far, the easiest place to start is your high school guidance counselor.
-They have the inside track on applicable scholarships for you.
-Particularly, the smaller local scholarships which can really add up, and they often aren’t even posted online.
+When beginning your scholarship search, start locally.
+The easiest place to start is with your high school guidance counselor.
+They have the inside track on applicable scholarships for you, particularly the smaller, local scholarships — which can really add up!
+These local, private scholarships often aren’t listed on large databases, so it pays to have a conversation with your counselor who is in the know.

 Search those groups you and your family are part of.
 Churches, employers, clubs, and societies are all looking to help students attain their college dreams and want to help financially.